-29. Destruction of videotapes and audiotapes-
+29. Destruction of videotapes and audiotapes -

-Any video or audio recording of a vulnerable witness produced under the provisions of these guidelines or otherwise made part of the court record shall be destroyed as per rules formed by the High Court of Manipur.
+Any video or audio recording of a vulnerable witness produced under the provisions of these guidelines or otherwise made part of the court record shall be destroyed as per rules formed by the concerned High Court.

-30. Protective measures-
+30. Protective measures -

-At any stage in the justice process where the safety of a vulnerable witness is deemed to be at risk, depending upon the intensity of the threat perception, the court shall suo motu arrange to have protective measures put in place for the vulnerable witness or refer the matter to the Competent Authority under the Witness Protection Scheme, 2018.66 Those measures may include the following:
+At any stage in the justice process where the safety of a vulnerable witness is deemed to be at risk, depending upon the intensity of the threat perception, the court shall suo motu arrange to have protective measures put in place for the vulnerable witness or refer the matter to the Competent Authority under the Witness Protection Scheme, 2018.
+Those measures may include the following:

-- a. prohibiting direct or indirect contact between a vulnerable witness and the accused/opposite party at any point in the justice process;67 - b. restraint orders;68 - c. direct continuation of bail conditions during trial;69 - d. protection for a vulnerable witness by the police or other relevant agencies and safeguarding the whereabouts of the vulnerable witness from disclosure;70 - e. any other protective measures that may be deemed appropriate, including those stipulated under the Witness Protection Scheme, 2018.
+a.
+Prohibiting direct or indirect contact between a vulnerable witness and the accused/opposite party at any point in the justice process.

+- b.
+Restraint orders: - c.
+Direct continuation of bail conditions during trial; - d.
+Protection for a vulnerable witness by the police or other relevant agencies and safeguarding whereabouts of the vulnerable witness from disclosure; - e.
+Any other protective measures that may be deemed appropriate, including those stipulated under the Witness Protection Scheme, 2018.

-31. Review and Monitoring-
+31. Review and Monitoring -

-The implementation of the guidelines shall be reviewed annually and for this purpose the High Court of Manipur shall engage independent research bodies or organisations, reputed academic institutions or Universities or constitute a multi-disciplinary Committee including experts having the experience of working with vulnerable witnesses.
-The recommendations received shall be promptly acted upon and the guidelines may also be updated based on relevant legal developments.
+The implementation of the guidelines shall be reviewed annually and for this purpose the High Court concerned shall engage independent research bodies or organizations, reputed academic institutions or Universities or constitute a multi-disciplinary Committee including experts having the experience of working with vulnerable witnesses.
+The recommendation received shall be promptly acted upon and the guidelines may also be updated based on relevant legal developments.